V1ola1ne/Download-Files-PS-Module/.github/ISSUE_TEMPLATE/security-risk.md

 A clear and concise description of what the vulnerability is.

 **Describe the File where the Issue was found**
-Give the full file name, and explain, where (which function, class, etc.) the vulnerability was detected
+Give the full file name, and explain where (which function, class, etc.) the vulnerability was detected.

+**Provide the corresponding lines of code.**
+Use an indented Block, with a copy of the lines of code that are a security risk.
+Provide comments, when appropriate.

 **Describe a possible Solution**
 A clear and concise description of what you think needs to happen to fix the vulnerability.